 Westfjords is peninsula located in northwestern Iceland lying on the Denmark Strait.
 It is renowned for its heavy snowing that is known to cover roads for several months in the year.

-Request Information Master's Degrees in Social Sciences in Westfjords in Iceland 2019
+Find Master's Degrees in Westfjords in Iceland 2019

 Coastal Communities and Regional Development is an international, multidisciplinary master’s program on the development of rural and remote areas in the past and in the f